Skip to main content

 Teaching

-I teach on the MA International Education (EFPM912 module) and MA Special Educational Needs (SEN) programmes (EFPM919 module), and on the Education Sudies (EFPM914) and Reflecting on Educational Practices (EFPM918) modules.
+I teach on the MA International Education (EFPM912 module) and MA Special Educational Needs (SEN) programmes (EFPM919 module), and on the Reflecting on Educational Practices (EFPM918) module.

 Modules